-The District adopted the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-The adoption of this statement resulted in a restatement of net position (see Note 15).
+The District adopted the provisions of GASB Statement No. 83, "Certain Asset Retirement Obligations".
+The adoption of this statement had no effect on previously reported amounts.

-The District adopted the provisions of GASB Statement No. 81, "Irrevocable Split-Interest Agreements".
+The District adopted the provisions of GASB Statement No. 88, "Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements".
 The adoption of this statement had no effect on previously reported amounts.